iappsqainterview/search-api-challenge/API.md

 }
 ```

-All fields shown are expected for all responses of this type, however there may be additional fields in a response.
+All key and value types shown are expected for all responses of this type.
+However, there may be additional keys in a response.